-- □ The number of patents issued annually has climbed steadily in the U.S., reflecting the escalating rate of product innovation in the economy.
-Innovations enable increases in productivity and improvements in wages. - □ The number of patents issued has jumped from approximately 33,000 in 1983 to over 80,000 last year.
-Please see figure 13 below.
+- The number of patents issued annually has climbed steadily in the U.S., reflecting the escalating rate of product innovation in the economy.
+Innovations enable increases in productivity and improvements in wages. - The number of patents issued has jumped from approximately 33,000 in 1983 to over 80,000 in 1998.
+Please see Figure 13 below.
 Since 1983, the number of patents issued has increased at an annual rate of 6.1%.